 Equitable does not mean 50/50, though in many cases the division is close to equal.
 A longer marriage, greater disparity in earning capacity, and primary parental responsibilities may result in a division that favors one party over the other.

 New York uses a statutory maintenance formula to calculate alimony or spousal support (called "maintenance" in New York).
-The formula applies to cases where the combined parental income does not exceed a statutory cap (which is adjusted annually for inflation).
-For cases in 2026, refer to current DRL provisions, as the cap is updated each year.
+The formula applies to the payor’s income up to a statutory cap — $241,000 as of March 1, 2026.
+That cap is adjusted every two years, not annually, and the current figure runs through February 28, 2028.
+Income above the cap is addressed at the court’s discretion.

 The basic formula for calculating maintenance is: